johndjameson/johndjameson.com/source/blog/data-attributes-for-keyboard-shortcuts.md

 <a href='http://example.com/edit' data-shortcut='e'>Edit</a>
 ```

-If you want to assign a keyboard shortcut that requires pressing two or more keys at once, you'll need to use the [syntax][jquery-hotkeys-notes] that jQuery Hotkeys provides.[^2]
+If you want to assign a keyboard shortcut that requires pressing two or more keys at once, you'll need to use the [syntax][jquery-hotkeys-notes] that jQuery Hotkeys provides.
+The jQuery Hotkeys [example page][jquery-hotkeys-example] has even more key combinations.

 ```html
 <a href='/index.html' data-shortcut='shift+1'>